DavidStevensonVtex/Ubuntu-Unleashed/ch14/README.md

 find /d2 -name '*.txt' -print | xargs cat | \
 tr ' ' '\n' | sort | uniq > output.txt
 ```

+#### Background Procesing

+the shell alows you to start a command and then launch it into the background as a process by using an ampersand (\&) at the end of a command line.

+`xterm &`

+The numbers echoed back show a number, which is a job number or a reference number for a shell process, and a process ID number or PID.

+Kill a job:

+`kill %3`

+Kill a process

+`kill 1437`

+`tar -czf /backup/home.tgz /home &`